 "What exciting careers in math can I find with a math degree?"
 My students ask me this question over and over.
 The short answer is everything!
 Yes, you don't know it yet, but with a hard earned major in mathematics, the sky is the limit.

-The following list gives some of the job title held by math graduate.
+The following list gives some of the job title held by graduates with a math degree.
 Click on them to find out how you can work in one or more of these careers.

 The reason for this is because many places will hire you just because you have a math major.
 Since getting a math major is not easy at all, it makes you look smart in the eyes of potential employers.